ChrickeR/chricker.github.io/docs/products/architecture-as-code/adr/records/adr-0002-introduce-tech-radar.md

 > **Related:** 0001

 ## Decision
 Establish a lightweight **Tech Radar** with rings Adopt/Trial/Assess/Hold.
+Each blip has a one-pager with rationale and guardrails.